 Pitcher Springs State Forest

-Pitcher Springs State Forest, also known as Chenango Reforestation Area # 16, consists of 1,835 acres and is located in the town of Pitcher in Chenango County.
+Pitcher Springs State Forest consists of 1,835 acres and is located in the town of Pitcher in Chenango County.
+There are no trails in this state forest.
+Recreational activities consist of fishing, hunting, trapping, primitive camping, and nature photography/observation.

 This forest consists of conifer plantations intermixed with native hardwoods.
 The conifers sprawl across rolling hills in an area approximately two miles wide by three miles long.
 Over half of the forest consists of conifer plantations.
 These extensive plantations indicate the prevalence of land that was previously cleared for agricultural purposes.
 These farms were subsequently abandoned in the 1930's due to the poor soil conditions.
 Foundation sites from the homes and barns of this era can still be found on the forest.
 The conifer species include: red pine, white pine, Norway and white spruce and larch.
 These plantations are now maturing and are being periodically harvested.
 New, young seedlings of native hardwoods typically regenerate after harvesting the plantations.
 Common native hardwoods or conifers growing on the forest include: sugar and red maple, white ash, black cherry, beech, aspen, and hemlock.